PolusFansare/DreamWerk/README.md

 # DreamWerk
-An APP and Admin Dashboard, just like YouTube...
+A dashboard like YouTube with APIs and Admin panel.